Spin Application Manifest Reference

 authorsOptionalArray of stringsThe authors of the applications.
 If present, this must ba an array, even if it has only one entry.["Jane Q Hacker (<dev@example.com>)"]

 triggerOptionalTableApplication-global trigger settings.
-See The application.trigger Table below.[application.trigger.http]
+See The application.trigger Table below.[application.trigger.redis]

 The application.trigger Table

 The application.trigger should contain only one key, the trigger type whose settings you want to override.
-This is usually written inline as part of the TOML table header, e.g. [application.trigger.http].
+This is usually written inline as part of the TOML table header, e.g. [application.trigger.redis].

 In many cases, your trigger will have no settings, or the default ones will suffice.
 In this case, you can omit the application.trigger table.